Lizhmq/Cpp-dev-with-VSCode/README.md

 Download Visual Studio Code(VS Code) from the [official website](https://code.visualstudio.com/).

-Choose version according to youroperating system.(Stable and Insiders are both Okay.)
+Choose version according to your operating system.(Stable and Insiders are both Okay.)

 ![](figure/vscode-download.png)